TUD-RST/pyplane/README.md

 Double-click on the PyPlane icon on the desktop in order to launch the application.
 Start-up may take some time.

-Open issues in version 1.0
+Open issues in version 1.1
 ==========================

+* When creating the phase plane plot for a linearized system the creation of the plot title via LaTeX fails.
+Workaround: Just plot the streamlines or an arbitrary trajectory in the plot and the title will appear.
 * PyPlane will not launch if it detects a fully functional LaTeX-environment in which the package type1cm.sty is missing.
 Please place this style package in your LaTeX-installation.